aws-samples/aws-network-firewall-automation-examples/AllowListGenerator/README.md

 This repository contains an AWS CloudFormation template that helps automate the allow list creation process for AWS Network Firewall based on network traffic logs.
 The solution analyzes the Network Firewall alert logs in Amazon CloudWatch Logs, identifies the Server Name Indication (SNI) values associated with TLS traffic + the hostname associated with HTTP traffic and generates the corresponding allow rules in Suricata format.

-The template provisions the necessary resources, including a DynamoDB table to store domain information, a Lambda function to process logs and update the rule group, a CloudWatch Log Subscription Filter to send logs to the Lambda function, and the Network Firewall Rule Group itself.
-Additionally, an EventBridge Rule is created to periodically trigger the Lambda function and ensure that the rule group is updated based on the latest network traffic patterns.

-This solution is intended to help with building an allow list-based architecture for controlling outbound TLS/HTTP traffic from your workloads.
-It is not a fully automated solution, but rather a tool to surface the domains your workloads are reaching via TLS/HTTP, which can then be used to build out allow list rules.
+This solution is intended to help with building an allow list-based architecture for controlling outbound HTTP/TLS traffic from your workloads.
+It is not a fully automated solution, but rather a tool to surface the domains your workloads are reaching via HTTP/TLS, which can then be used to build out allow list rules.
 While this solution does not provide a fully automated allow list configuration, it aims to simplify the process of building and maintaining an allow list by providing visibility into the domains being accessed and generating rule recommendations based on the observed traffic patterns.

 ## Architecture